fetaro/rbatch/README.md

 # Delete old log files
 #
 #   Default is false.
-#   If this is true, delete old log file when RBatch::Log.new is called.
+#   If this is true, delete old log files when RBatch::Log.new is called.
-#   A log file to delete is a log file which was made by the
-#   RBatch::Log instance, and log filename format include "<date>".
+#   If log filename format does not include "<date>", do nothing.
 #
 #log_delete_old_log : true
 #log_delete_old_log : false

-# Expire Date of Log Files
+# Expire Days of Log Files
 #
 #   Default is 7.
 #